Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 University of Virginia-Main Campus Acceptance Rate

-University of Virginia-Main Campus (UVA) is a renowned institution with a very competitive admission profile.
-The acceptance rate of 16.86% indicates that only 17 out of every 100 applicants are admitted.
+University of Virginia-Main Campus is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of University of Virginia-Main Campus is 16.9%.
+This means that only 17 out of every 100 applicants are admitted.

 Admissions Guidelines